inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_domain_name.md

 : **Field**: `domain_name_status_messages[0].api_gateway_domain_name`

 `certificate_arns`
-: An AWS-managed certificate that will be used by the edge-optimized endpoint for this domain name.
+: An AWS-managed certificate is used by the edge-optimized endpoint for this domain name.
 AWS Certificate Manager is the only supported source.

 : **Field**: `domain_name_status_messages[0].certificate_arn`

 `certificate_names`
-: The user-friendly name of the certificate that will be used by the edge-optimized endpoint for this domain name.
+: The user-friendly name of the certificate used by the edge-optimized endpoint for this domain name.

 : **Field**: `domain_name_status_messages[0].certificate_name`

 `certificate_upload_dates`
-: The timestamp when the certificate that was used by edge-optimized endpoint for this domain name was uploaded.
+: The timestamp when the certificate has been used by the edge-optimized endpoint for this domain name when uploaded.

 : **Field**: `domain_name_status_messages[0].certificate_upload_date`

 `domain_name_statuses`
 : The status of the domain name migration.
-The valid values are AVAILABLE, UPDATING, PENDING_CERTIFICATE_REIMPORT, and PENDING_OWNERSHIP_VERIFICATION.
+The valid values are `AVAILABLE`, `UPDATING`, `PENDING_CERTIFICATE_REIMPORT`, and `PENDING_OWNERSHIP_VERIFICATION`.

 : **Field**: `domain_name_status_messages[0].domain_name_status`

 `domain_name_status_messages`
-: An optional text message containing detailed information about status of the domain name migration.
+: An optional text message containing detailed information about the domain name migration status.

 : **Field**: `domain_name_status_messages[0].domain_name_status_message`